GoogleCloudPlatform/community/tutorials/cloud-iot-logging/index.md

 ## Create a logs topic, and associate it with a device registry

-Create a PubSub topic we will use for device logs:
+Create a PubSub topic you will use for device logs:

 ```sh
 gcloud pubsub topics create device-logs
 ```

-Assuming you have a registry already created, add this topic as a notification config for a specific MQTT topic match:
+Assuming you have a registry already created from the required quickstart pre-requisite, add this topic as a notification config for a specific MQTT topic match:

 ```sh